SA9102/Markdown-Text-Editor-2.0/README.md

  -> [Click here to start the server](https://mte2-backend.onrender.com) <-

-Once the server is up and running, you can now view the application.
+Once the server is up and running, you can view the application.

  -> [Click here to view the application](https://markdown-text-editor-2-0.onrender.com/) <-